Welcome to AP Biology!

 - AP Biology Review Book (suggested one is linked, but Princeton Review is also good)

-- You must bring a calculator, not your phone or computer, to class every day.
-The College Board now allows graphing calculators on the AP exam!
+- You must bring a calculator to class every day.
+The College Board now allows graphing calculators on the AP exam! (note: phones and computers cannot be used as a calculator)

 How you will be evaluated:

-Our time in class is always in short supply.
-The labs are very involved and often will not be able to be completed appropriately if you are late.
-If you know you will be absent or tardy from class, please email me ASAP.
+Tardiness/Absences: Our time in class is always in short supply.
+The labs (7:30 am start time) are very involved and often will not be able to be completed appropriately if you are late.
+If you know you will be absent or tardy from class, please let me know.
 It is important for you to contact me about missed work ASAP or you will fall behind.
 Communication will be key!!
-(Please note: Do NOT come to school with new symptoms under any circumstances.
-I will catch you up on any missed work due to legitimate illness/quarantine).
-Lab blocks BEGIN at 7:29am!

-Please be clear that cheating, plagiarism and other forms of academic dishonesty will NOT BE TOLERATED.
+Please be clear that cheating, plagiarism and other forms of academic dishonesty will not be tolerated.
 This includes the sharing of HW and most documents and copying internet sources.
 If they should occur, a failing grade for that particular activity will be assessed for both parties involved.
-The appropriate house master will be contacted as well as parents/guardians.
-Your score on the AP test will be a direct reflection of your honest input.
+The appropriate assistant principals will be contacted as well as parents/guardians.
+REMEMBER: Your score on the AP test will be a direct reflection of your honest input.

 All course materials will be on Canvas.
 Units will be outlined in module format and links to all documents, assignments, powerpoints, labs, etc. will be found within these modules.
-The Canvas Calendar will be updated regularly with due dates, assessment dates, etc. The announcement feature will be regularly used for any and all updates, especially if there is a last minute change (like a cancelled class- this is rare, but it happens occasionally).
+The Canvas Calendar will be updated regularly with due dates, assessment dates, etc. There is a ‘Daily Running Agenda’ in the very first Module in Canvas.
+Here you can find the lesson plan for the day, announcements, and homework assignments.
+Please check here if you are ever absent!
+The announcement feature will be regularly used for any and all updates, especially if there is a last minute change (like a canceled class- this is rare, but it happens occasionally).
 Please check Canvas regularly for course information and updates.
 If you are absent, this is a good place to check.
 I strongly encourage you to download the canvas app to your cell phones and allow push notifications so you have the most up to date information possible.

 We will also be using AP Classroom this year.
 This is a resource being provided by the College Board to allow you to practice with AP style questions.
 These assignments are required, will count toward a completion grade, and will help to ensure proper preparation and success.

 The textbook used for this class is Campbell Biology: AP Edition, 10th edition.
 This book has a cost of $150 and the expectation is that you will use this book throughout the year, keep it in very good shape and return it at the end of the year.
 There is no need to bring the book to school each day, as we have extra copies in the classroom and you will have an electronic copy available.
-If you do not return the textbook, or give a check, you will receive an incomplete for the year until a check or the book is received.
+If you do not return the textbook, or pay for the missing text, you will receive an incomplete for the year until a check or the book is received.

 The syllabus page shows a table-oriented view of the course schedule, and the basics of course grading.
 You can add any other comments, notes, or thoughts you have about the course structure, course policies or anything else.